ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 This allows content negotiation of version-independent YAML resources.

-Implementers concerned about features related to a specific YAML version can specify it the documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).
+Implementers concerned about features related to a specific YAML version can specify it in the documents using the `%YAML` directive (see Section 6.8.1 of [YAML]).

 ### YAML and JSON {#int-yaml-and-json}